Occupational Exposure

 Workers responsible for boiler operation and maintenance faced the most intense exposure [1]:

-The boilermakers exposure profile explains how boiler work led to extensive asbestos contact.
+The boilermakers exposure profile explains how boiler work led to extensive fiber contact.

 Pipe Fitters and Steamfitters

-Workers who installed, maintained, and repaired steam piping systems worked constantly with asbestos materials:
+Workers who installed, maintained, and repaired steam piping systems worked constantly with these materials:

 The pipe fitters and plumbers guide details pipe insulation exposure risks.